HarithaTalatam/nginx_assessment/README.md

 My thought process/logic behind each solution is written below.

 Q1.
-It asks how to configure Nginx so that any content ending with specific file extensions like css, jpg, jpeg, js, json, png, mp4, pdf returns a 404 error when accessed via curl. <br>
+The task involves configuring Nginx to return a 404 error for any content ending with specific file extensions (css, jpg, jpeg, js, json, png, mp4, pdf) when accessed via curl. <br>
 Solution.
 Utilizing location blocks in the Nginx configuration, a regex (\.(css|jpg|jpeg|js|json|png|mp4|pdf)$) is employed to match URIs with the specified file extensions.
 Inside the location block, the directive return 404; is used to generate a 404 response for matching requests.
 ```js
 location ~* \.(css|jpg|jpeg|js|json|png|mp4|pdf)$ {